Elevated Brownies Recipe | Download for FREE!

 Table of Contents

-Edibles, or marijuana-infused foods and drinks, are one of the most popular options for canna enthusiasts.
-They’re great for patients who don’t want to inhale weed smoke, need to be discreet and odorless, or just desire that giddy (and sometimes couch-lock-esque) experience.
+Edibles, or marijuana-infused foods and drinks, are one of the most popular options for canna-enthusiasts.
+They’re great for patients who don’t want to inhale weed smoke, need to be discreet and odorless, or just desire that giddy (and sometimes couch lock-esque) experience.

 How Do Edibles Work?

-First, we need a quick briefing on how edibles work.
 Traditional edibles like weed brownies, cookies, and gummies work differently in the body than other cannabis products.

-Once the THC is in your liver, the body converts it into another THC variant, 11-Hydroxy-THC, before reaching your bloodstream.
 11-Hydroxy-THC is even stronger and more psychoactive than standard delta-9 THC, which is why the effects of edibles can be so unique compared to other cannabis highs.

-The effects of edibles take at least 30 minutes to set in, and they last longer than your average high.
+The effects of cannabis edibles take at least 30 minutes to set in, and they last longer than your average high.

-Why Don’t Edibles Work for Me?
+Why Don’t Edibles Work on Me?

+So let’s get to it.
+Why don’t edibles work on me?
 This is usually the result of a variety of possibilities and is different for each person.

 Your Physical Factors and THC Tolerance

-The simplest reason someone might say, “Edibles don’t work for me,” is due to their THC tolerance and physical factors like body size.
-The edible you’ve consumed might just not contain enough THC to match your physical factors and tolerance to cannabis.
+The simplest reason someone might say, “edibles don’t work for me,” is due to their high THC tolerance and physical factors like body size.

-If you are a seasoned canna consumer and think the THC contents of your edible might just be too low, cautiously experiment with higher THC levels.
+If you are a seasoned canna-consumer and think the THC contents of your edible might just be too low, cautiously experiment with higher THC levels.

 Your Body Metabolizes Drugs Too Quickly

-Why don’t edibles work for me?
-A lot of the time, it could all be based on your genetic profile.
 Certain enzymes in the body called CYP enzymes help metabolize most drugs.
 Depending on the genes you inherit from your parents, these enzymes can either be encoded to metabolize drugs more rapidly or more slowly.

 Studies found that THC levels in people’s blood varied dramatically depending on which type of enzymes they had.

-This means that for some people, THC (and other compounds) could produce a much more pronounced, drawn-out effect, while others might metabolize the drug so quickly that it doesn’t make any effect.
-In the case of enzymes metabolizing THC too quickly, THC becomes an inactive product before the active form can even enter the bloodstream.
+This means that for some people, THC (and other compounds) could produce a much more pronounced, drawn-out effect while others might metabolize the drug so quickly that it doesn’t produce any effect.

 THC must bind with fat for the body to process it through the digestive system, so the rate at which people absorb and metabolize fat could also be a factor.